jenkinsci/pipeline-plugin/TUTORIAL.md

 Yet each build runs linearly and can even retain a single workspace, avoiding the need to identify and copy artifacts between builds.
 (Even if you dispose of a workspace from an earlier stage, you can retain information about it using simple local variables.)

-Consult the [Docker demo](demo/README.md) for an example of a flow using multiple `stage`s.
+Consult the [Docker demo](demo/README.md) for an example of a Pipeline using multiple `stage`s.

 # Loading Script Text from Version Control

-Complex flows would be cumbersome to write and maintain in the textarea provided in the Jenkins job configuration.
+Complex Pipelines would be cumbersome to write and maintain in the textarea provided in the Jenkins job configuration.
 Therefore it makes sense to load the program from another source, one that you can maintain using version control and standalone Groovy editors.

 ## Building Entire Script from SCM